wang-chen/git/README.md

    ![Alt text](img/back.png?raw=true "Title")

-  6, Note: It doesn't replace your git, it shows where you are when you use git.
+  6, Note: It doesn't replace your git, it only shows where you are when you use git.

+  7, If you want to know your current folder path, run:

+    pwd

 ## To uninstall it: